bkromhout/realm-recyclerview-lite/README.md

 <a name="fast-scroller-customization"/>
 ### Fast Scroller Customization
-It's a pretty sure bet that the default colors for the fast scroller isn't the one you want (it's that hot pink accent color that you get when you create a new app project in Android Studio 😉).
+It's a pretty sure bet that the default color for the fast scroller isn't the one you want (it's that hot pink accent color that you get when you create a new app project in Android Studio 😉).
-That, along with a number of other things, can be changed by overriding the following resources in the appropriate files in your project (I've included the defaults here):
+That, along with a number of other things, can be changed by overriding the following resources in the appropriate files in your project (the defaults are shown here):

 * In `colors.xml`:
 ```xml